How To Find The Source Of Happiness & Love

 When God created Adam and Eve he created the beginning of a family system.
 The multiplication of Adam & Eve’s DNA would eventually lead to aunts, uncles, sisters, brothers, cousins, grandfathers, grandmothers, neighbors, and friends.

 Ultimately, Eve was a gift to Adam.
 Eve would continue to bring gifts to Adam by providing an immediate family, extended family, and community to engage with.
-Isn’t this a beautiful picture of how well God loves humanity?
+Isn’t this a beautiful picture of how God loves humanity?
 That he would would bring humanity to the Earth… For us to simply be in community with?

 Related Article: What is LOVE?
 How does LOVE feel?

 At this point you may be saying it’s not safe to do relationship with everyone on Earth – That is absolutely true.
 Though, God never intended for toxic behaviors or relationships.
 God actually wanted to correct this issue when he came to Earth in human form (Jesus Christ).
 He wanted to show people how to access real love – Connection with himself and people.

 How do you have the GREAT relationships God meant for you?

 We all attract amazing people and then that fire quickly fizzles out as conflicts arise, this is an issue.
-We must learn how to address this conflicts so that we can keep amazing people in our lives.
+We must learn how to address conflicts, so we can keep amazing people in our lives.

 You must learn to love people.
 Learn to love people beyond their flaws.
 Try to stick out friendships and go through hard things with the other person.
 Continually try to love them too much.
 Then, have difficult conversations to help them understand you and love you better.
 If the person is difficult and abusive, love them from a distance or with boundaries.